Brungiakshaya/CodeAlpha_Advanced_Hangman_Game/README.md

-# CodeAlpha_Advanced_Hangman_Game
-1 .
-Description  Advanced Hangman Game is a Python-based word guessing application that challenges users to identify hidden words within a limited number of attempts.
-The project includes score tracking, input validation, replay functionality, and an interactive console-based user experience.
+1.This project is a Python-based word guessing game where players attempt to identify a hidden word by guessing one letter at a time.
+The game includes score tracking, input validation, and multiple rounds to provide an engaging user experience.
+Features
+Random Word Selection
+Score Tracking
+Input Validation
+Multiple Game Rounds
+User-Friendly Interface
+Replay Option
+Technologies Used
+Python
+Random Module
+Lists
+Loops
+Conditional Statements
+Project File
+Advanced_Hangman_Game.py